-Many parents struggle with having a child, or baby, that sleeps very well in their crib overnight, but when it comes to naps the just won’t sleep in their crib.
-They may protest when put in their crib, not sleep very long or need to be rocked, soothed or pushed in the stroller to get to sleep.
+Many parents struggle with babies or children who just won’t nap in their cribs, but sleep well overnight.
+They may protest when put in their crib, don’t sleep very long or need to be rocked, soothed or pushed in the stroller to get to sleep.
 It can be frustrating to not know why they can sleep reasonably well overnight in the crib, but not during naps.
 The good news is if your little one is able to get themselves to sleep in the crib at night, then they can certainly learn how to do the same at nap times.

 If you see your little one having trouble with crib naps, then it is really important to address it.
 Not only is it just not sustainable to always be rocking, soothing or strolling with your baby for the foreseeable future; if your baby isn’t sleeping well over an extended period of time for their naps, then this will start to impact on their night sleep as well.
 If you are spending hours a day rocking, holding or pushing your little one in a stroller while they sleep then they are also not sleeping as well as they could if their nap was taking place in their crib.
 Being held, rocked or pushed in the stroller causes lighter sleep, which means your baby isn’t getting the nice restorative sleep that they really need.